AMMI-2024/mlops-course/4day/lab/day4_tasks.md

 #### Task 3.1: Set Up a POST Prediction Endpoint

 - Define a POST endpoint `/predict/{model_name}` that accepts input data in JSON format.
-- Use Pydantic to validate the input data (define a simple schema).
+- Use Pydantic to validate the input data.
 - Make predictions using the loaded ML models based on the input data.

-#### Task 3.2: Adding Asynchronous Predictions
+#### Task 3.2: Adding Long Asynchronous Predictions

 - Simulate a long-running operation using `await asyncio.sleep()` before returning the prediction.
 - Test the asynchronous behavior by sending multiple requests and ensuring they run concurrently.